xzzhang2/xzzhang2.github.io/pages/tutorial.md

 - 8 Jun 2021. *Alibaba-Xinhua venture makes the news for video-hungry Chinese* Interviewed by the *Nikkei Asia*.
 [Link](https://asia.nikkei.com/Business/Media-Entertainment/Alibaba-Xinhua-venture-makes-the-news-for-video-hungry-Chinese).

 - 9 May 2019. *Techniques and awareness: Journalists of the future*.
-Interviewed by the *China Daily* on the data journalism education in Hong Kong.
+Interviewed by the *China Daily - Hong Kong* on the data journalism education in Hong Kong.

 ### <a name="commentaries"></a>3. news commentaries